simeononsecurity/simeononsecurity.ch/content/articles/learning-powershell-scripting-for-beginners/index.en.md

 Write-Host "There are $count processes running."
 ```

-### Ten Powershell Script Ideas for Beginners
+### Ten PowerShell Script Ideas for Beginners

+If you're a beginner in PowerShell scripting, here are ten script ideas to get you started:

 - **Automated backups**: Create a script that automates the process of backing up important files and directories to an external hard drive or cloud storage service.
+You can use the `Copy-Item` cmdlet to copy files and the `Start-Job` cmdlet to run the backup process in the background.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/copy-item?view=powershell-7.1)

 - **File management**: Create a script that organizes files and directories by sorting them into different folders based on file type, size, or other criteria.
+You can use the `Get-ChildItem` cmdlet to retrieve files and the `Move-Item` cmdlet to move them to the desired location.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-childitem?view=powershell-7.1), [Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/move-item?view=powershell-7.1)

 - **System information**: Create a script that retrieves system information, such as CPU and memory usage, disk space, and network settings, and displays it in an easy-to-read format.
+You can use the `Get-WmiObject` cmdlet to gather system information and format it using `Format-Table` or `Out-GridView`.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-wmiobject?view=powershell-7.1)

 - **User management**: Create a script that automates the process of adding, modifying, or deleting users and groups in the Windows operating system.
+You can use the `New-LocalUser`, `Set-LocalUser`, and `Remove-LocalUser` cmdlets to manage users, and the `New-LocalGroup`, `Add-LocalGroupMember`, and `Remove-LocalGroup` cmdlets to manage groups.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.localaccounts/new-localuser?view=powershell-7.1), [Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.localaccounts/new-localgroup?view=powershell-7.1)

 - **Software installation**: Create a script that installs and configures software on multiple computers at once, saving time and effort.
+You can use the `Invoke-Command` cmdlet to execute installation commands on remote computers.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/invoke-command?view=powershell-7.1)

 - **Network configuration**: Create a script that automates the process of configuring network settings, such as IP address, subnet mask, and default gateway.
+You can use the `Set-NetIPAddress`, `Set-NetIPInterface`, and `Set-DnsClientServerAddress` cmdlets to configure network settings.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/nettcpip/set-netipaddress?view=win10-ps), [Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/nettcpip/set-netipinterface?view=win10-ps), [Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/dnsclient/set-dnsclientserveraddress?view=win10-ps)

 - **Security**: Create a script that audits and monitors security settings and alerts the user if any changes are detected.
+You can use the `Get-AuditPolicy` cmdlet to retrieve audit policies and the `Send-MailMessage` cmdlet to send email notifications.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-auditpolicy?view=powershell-7.1), [Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/send-mailmessage?view=powershell-7.1)

 - **Task scheduling**: Create a script that schedules and automates recurring tasks, such as backups, updates, and system scans.
+You can use the `Register-ScheduledTask` cmdlet to create scheduled tasks and the `Start-ScheduledTask` cmdlet to execute them.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/scheduledtasks/register-scheduledtask?view=win10-ps), [Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/scheduledtasks/start-scheduledtask?view=win10-ps)

 - **Registry manipulation**: Create a script that modifies or retrieves registry values for specific keys or values.
+You can use the `Get-ItemProperty` and `Set-ItemProperty` cmdlets to interact with the registry.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-itemproperty?view=powershell-7.1), [Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/set-itemproperty?view=powershell-7.1)

 - **Remote administration**: Create a script that enables remote administration of Windows computers, allowing users to execute commands and scripts on remote machines.
+You can use the `Enter-PSSession` cmdlet or the `Invoke-Command` cmdlet to run commands on remote computers.
+[Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/enter-pssession?view=powershell-7.1), [Microsoft Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/invoke-command?view=powershell-7.1)

+Start exploring these script ideas to gain practical experience and expand your PowerShell skills.

 ## Conclusion